bcit-ci/CodeIgniter/contributing.md

 ### Compatibility

-CodeIgniter is compatible with PHP 5.2.4 so all code supplied must stick to this requirement.
-If PHP 5.3 or 5.4 functions or features are used then there must be a fallback for PHP 5.2.4.
+CodeIgniter recommends PHP 5.4 or newer to be used, but is is compatible with PHP 5.2.4 so all code supplied must stick to this requirement.
+If PHP 5.3 (and above) functions or features are used then there must be a fallback for PHP 5.2.4.

 ### Branching